connamara/quickfixn/README.md

 **To build and run tests**

-* [Ruby (1.9.3 recommended)](http://rubyinstaller.org/) (used to generate message and field classes from the DataDictionary xml file)
+* [Ruby (2.5+ recommended)](http://rubyinstaller.org/) (used to generate message and field classes from the DataDictionary xml file)
 * From the command-line: dotnet 2.0.0 or higher
 * From Visual Studio: version 2017 or higher

 Code Generation
 ---------------
 To regenerate the message and field class source from the Data Dictionaries, you need Ruby and the Nokogiri gem:

 ```
-gem install nokogiri -v 1.6.8.1
+gem install nokogiri
-generate.bat
+ruby generate\generate.bat
 ```

-(Nokogiri versions 1.7+ require Ruby 2.0, so we must use this older version.)

 Build
 -----